textmagic/textmagic-rest-ruby-v2/docs/TextMagicApi.md

 api_instance = TextMagic::TextMagicApi.new

 image = File.new('/path/to/file.txt') # File | List avatar.
-Should be PNG or JPG file not more than 10 MB
+Should be a PNG or JPG file not more than 10 MB.

 id = 1 # Integer |

 begin
-  #Add an avatar for the list
+  #Add an avatar for a list
   result = api_instance.upload_list_avatar(image, id)
   p result
 rescue TextMagic::ApiError => e